• Skip to primary navigation

 Canned Pumpkin or Fresh Pumpkin?

-I highly recommend using canned pumpkin as it will make your recipe easier and save you time since it’s already pureed.
 If you insist on using fresh pumpkin, you make your own puree by following this awesome guide on Not Enough Cinanmon's website How to Make Pumpkin Puree.

 Canned pumpkin pie filling is already flavored with sugar and pumpkin spice.
 Canned pumpkin puree is an unflavored cooked pumpkin that has been pureed giving YOU control of how much sugar and pumpkin spice to add.